 When did they ever care?

-If if the NAALCP cared about education in the inner city schools, and I guarantee you something would have been done about it a long time ago.
+If the NAALCP cared about education in the inner city schools, and I guarantee you something would have been done about it a long time ago.

-But then after talking to the NAALCP about education, Senator McCain then said this.
+But then after talking to the NAA LCP about education, Senator McCain then said this.

 Don't tell him I said this.

-But he's an impressive fellow In many ways.
+But he's an impressive fellow in many ways.

 He's inspired a great many Americans, some of whom had wrongly believed that a political campaign could hold no purpose or meaning for them.

-The success should make Americans, all Americans proud.
+The success should make Americans, all Americans, proud.

-Of course, I would prefer his success not to continue quite as long as he hopes, but it does make you and me proud to know the country I've loved and served all my life.
+Of course, I would prefer his success not to continue quite as long as he hopes, but it does make you and me proud to know the country I've loved and served all my life, still a work in progress and always improving.

 Senator Obama talks about making history, and he's made quite a bit of it already.

-And there you have it, ladies and gentlemen, Senator McCain today in Cincinnati, the NAA LCP convention, practically endorsing Barack Obama for the for the presidency.
+Senator McCain today in Cincinnati, the NAA LCP convention, practically endorsing Barack Obama for the presidency.

 While all this is going on, Joe Biden and all these other libs are out there excoriating McCain, trying to destroy the integrity and the substance of his war record.